-Last year, nearly 6,500 animals found their way to Capital Humane Society.
+Last year, over 6,600 animals found their way to Capital Humane Society.
 Some were lost, some were injured and some were simply no longer wanted.
 With two locations to better serve the animals, we need your help.
 With two buildings comes more lives saved, but also higher expenses.
 Your financial contribution helps us reunite lost animals with their families, provide foster care for those that need it, veterinary care, spay/neuter and microchips, and assists in our efforts to find new homes for the animals in our adoption program.

 Your generous gift will help offset our costs of helping the animals, we are grateful to all of our donors for making our work possible.
 Below you will find the many ways to donate to Capital Humane Society.

 Every single dollar makes a difference for the animals in our care.
 Make a one-time donation by using the "Donate Now" button at the top of your screen.

 Become A Monthly Donor